Welcome to Plastic-free July! This month’s challenge takes place in nearly every aspect of your life…

 Pick it up – walking by plastic litter on the street is almost as bad as putting it there in the first place.
 It often doesn’t take much effort to bend over to pick up that bottle, wrapper or bag blowing down the street.
 Collect it and dispose of it responsibly, even though someone else couldn’t be bothered.

 Talk about it – encourage your friends and family to participate.
-We are more likely to stick with a new activity if other people can support us, help keep us accountable, and model good environmental behaviour.
+We are more likely to stick with a new activity if other people can support us, hold us accountable, and model good environmental behaviour.

 Share it with your community – Check out this list from Plastic-free July about how to organise a plastic-free event in your community.